Magical megalithic stones in Portugal

 CastelodeVide

-Castelo de Vide has a menhirs and dolmen stones throughout outskirts of city.
+Castelo de Vide has menhirs and dolmen stones throughout the outskirts of the city.
 I could only visit one of them because the others were in a fenced pasture full of angry bulls.
-I know that they were angry because there was a sign that warned: Beware of angry bulls.
-I thought that was a funny sign but it did it’s trick.
-I stayed away from the stones there.
-The burial stones that were available to me had friendly roaming horses, instead.

 Barbacena